zonemaster/zonemaster/docs/specifications/Connectivity-TP/connectivity02.md

 1. The FQDN of the child domain's authoritative name servers

 ### Ordered description of steps to be taken to execute the test case
-1. A SOA query is sent over TCPP to all authoritative name servers of the child domain
+1. A SOA query is sent over TCP to all authoritative name servers of the child domain
-2. If any of the query fails to give an answer within a particular time period (the threshhold time should be decided), the test fails
+2. If any of the query fails to give an answer within a particular time period (Should we set a threshhold time for TCP?), the test fails

 ### Outcome(s)